Generative Modeling Helps Weak Supervision (and Vice Versa): Implementation Details and Complexity

 \paragraph{End Model Training} For all datasets, we train a ResNet-18~\cite{he2016deep} for $100$ epochs, using Adam and a learning rate scheduler.
 The learning rate scheduler uses a small validation set to make adjustments to the learning rate.

-\paragraph{Image Augmentation} We use the following random image augmentation functions during GAN and endmodel training for color images: random crop and resize (cropping out a maximum height/width of 13\%), random sharpness adjustment ($p=0.2$), random color jitter, and random Gaussian blur ($p=0.1$).
+\paragraph{Image Augmentation} We use the following random image augmentation functions during DCGAN and endmodel training for color images: random crop and resize (cropping out a maximum height/width of 13\%), random sharpness adjustment ($p=0.2$), random Gaussian blur ($p=0.1$), and random color jitter.

+\paragraph{Label Models} To compare to related work, we use implementations of label models made available via WRENCH~\cite{zhang2021wrench}.

 \paragraph{Complexity} WSGAN shares the same operations as InfoGAN and adds some additional steps on real samples that have at least one LF vote, which slightly increases the required computation.
 Recall that $C$ denotes the number of classes, $m$ the number of LFs, and $x$ an image of a real sample.
 Further, let $n_w$ denote the number of samples that have at least one weak label vote from any LF, let $q$ denote the number of steps required for a forward pass through $Q$ to obtain image features and the discrete code prediction, and $a$ denote the number of steps for a forward pass through the MLP $A$.
 For a forward pass, WSGAN increases the complexity compared to InfoGAN in each epoch by $\Theta(n_w(a+q+m+2C^2+C(m+8)))$.
 Note that $q$ may be eliminated for the forward pass through careful implementation as the image features are already obtained for the basic InfoGAN update.
 In practice, in our experiments the computational overhead, including for additional data loading of the LFs, leads to a modest increase in runtime (measured in bps, denoting batches per second) of the weakly supervised WSGAN over the unsupervised InfoGAN, as follows.
 InfoGAN: ~14bps, WSGAN Encoder: ~7.8bps, WSGAN Vector: ~8.6bps (NVIDIA RTX A6000, batch size 16).
 In terms of parameters, WSGAN shares the same generator G and discriminator components D,Q as InfoGAN, and adds additional label model parameters.
 The overall number of parameters in our experiments with 32 x 32 images are: InfoGAN 6.7M, WSGAN 8.8M.